mdoering/dwca-examples/README.md

 Systematic surveys often need to relate sampling events with each other.
 To do that the generic ResourceRelationship extension could be used, but a distinct new term like *eventSeries* or *parentEventID* might be better suited.

 > *DECISION*: The core event records would use *dwc:eventID* as the primary key to the core records.
-The *dwc:basisOfRecord* should be Observation?
+The *dc:type* should be Event.

 __Example__ *Rhine Main Observatory Aquatic Invertebrates Biodiversity*: